MinimalWindowsDev/simple-modbus-tcp-server/README.md

 - Start the server in a new window
 - Run the client in the current window

-The server will continue running in the background, simulating data changes.
-The client will periodically read data from the server and allow you to modify control flags.
+The server will simulate the conveyor belt system, and the client will allow you to interact with it.

 ## Project Structure

-- `ModbusTCPServer.cs`: Server implementation
+- `ModbusTCPServer.cs`: Server implementation (conveyor belt simulation)
-- `ModbusTCPClient.cs`: Client implementation
+- `ModbusTCPClient.cs`: Client implementation (user interface)
 - `ModbusTCPServer.csproj`: MSBuild project file for the server
 - `ModbusTCPClient.csproj`: MSBuild project file for the client
 - `build.bat`: Batch script to build and run the projects

+## Simulation Details

+The simulation uses the following Modbus registers:

+- Register 0: Conveyor Status (0 = Stopped, 1 = Running)
+- Register 1: Conveyor Speed (0-100%)
+- Register 2: Item Count
+- Register 3: Emergency Stop (0 = Inactive, 1 = Active)

+The client allows you to read these registers and write to registers 0, 1, and 3 to control the conveyor belt system.

 ## Customization

-You can modify the `.cs` files to add more Modbus functions, change the simulated data behavior, or adjust how the client interacts with the server.
+You can modify the `.cs` files to add more features to the simulation, implement additional Modbus functions, or change the behavior of the conveyor belt system.
 If you need to add references or change build settings, you can modify the `.csproj` files.

-After making changes, run the `build.bat` file again to recompile and run the updated server and client.

 ## License